 Welcome back to your time with me here in Year 5.
 I hope that you have had a good Easter break and that the children are ready for some hard work and fun in their learning during the remainder of their time with me.

-Our topic for this term will be comparing and contrasting localities and the Mayans and we will be studying History and Geography through this until the end of the Spring term.
+Our topic for this term will be comparing and contrasting localities and the Mayans and we will be studying History and Geography through this until the end of term.
 Our studies will look at the Geography of Central America, in History, the lives of the Mayans and the incredible advances that were made by them.

-There will be two PE sessions in each week so the children will require PE kit to cater for both indoor and outdoor activities.
-One session will be on a Tuesday afternoon and the other is on a Wednesday afternoon.
-I would like to stress the importance of PE kit being in school as many children have not been with kit as required during last term.
+There will be two PE sessions each week so the children will require a PE kit to cater for both indoor and outdoor activities.
+One session will be on a Tuesday afternoon and a Wednesday afternoon.

-The homework will be sent out on a Wednesday and due in on the following Monday.
+The homework will continue to be sent out on a Wednesday and due in on the following Monday.
 Mrs. Watkins and I will be running a homework club on a Thursday lunchtime when children can choose to do their homework in school time.
 It is extremely important that children continue to practise their tables and read regularly.
-The 'My Maths' has proved a really useful tool for homework and general practice of what we had been doing in class over the last four years.
+The 'My Maths' has proved a really useful tool for homework and general practice of what we had been doing in class.
 It consolidates Mathematical methods and makes the learning and interaction more fun for the children at home.
-I intend to continue with this during this academic year.
+I intend to continue with this for the rest of this academic year.
 Please use this as often as possible.
-It will impact positively on your child's progress.
+It will impact on your child's progress.

-We will be creating our extended writing through our topic of Crime and Punishment giving the children lots of creative and interesting information for them to improve their Spelling, Grammar and text construction through research and analysis of the topic and the previously mentioned varying genres.
+We will be creating our extended writing through our topic of localities and the Mayans giving the children lots of creative and interesting information for them to improve their Spelling, Grammar and text construction through research and analysis of the topic and the previously mentioned varying genres.